crowdsecurity/crowdsec-docs/docs/v1.X/docs/getting_started/installation.md

 Instructions for adding repositories to your machine can be found in [packagecloud's installation docs](https://packagecloud.io/crowdsec/crowdsec/install).

-If you're not found of `curl ... | sudo bash`, follow instruction bellow :
+If you're not fond of `curl ... | sudo bash`, follow instruction bellow :

  1. Retrieve the signing key